The more tattoos, the better.

 Therapy is most effective when there is consistency and connection between the therapist and client.
 I value the relationship I establish with my clients and focus on ensuring they feel safe and comfortable to be themselves in our sessions.

 I take a simplified, casual, and direct approach to therapy that helps in making sessions not feel like therapy and caters to those who may believe therapy "isn't for them.”
+Or who may be trying therapy for the first time.

 I may not always have the answers and will never pretend like I do.
 I’m committed to being a lifelong learner and love to research and learn about new things.
 I frequently collaborate with my colleagues to get other professionals’ input and feedback.